+- be informed about the process,

+- be consulted

-The public as well as public authorities, whose interests are affected, must be informed and have the opportunity to comment on the draft before setting the maritime spatial plan into force.
+- have the opportunity to comment on the draft plan,

 When setting up a maritime spatial plan an SEA must be carried out.
-Likely significant effects on the environment have to be described and evaluated in an environmental report; the results of the SEA and comments from the participation process have to be taken into account when balancing different interests (see Spatial Planning Act (ROG) and Environmental Impact Assessment Act (UVPG).
+Expected significant effects on the environment have to be named and evaluated in an environmental report; results of the SEA and comments from the participation process have to be taken into account when balancing various interests (see Spatial Planning Act (ROG) and Environmental Impact Assessment Act (UVPG)) to come up with a final set of rules and regulations.